thhieu2904/LegalRAG/backend/tools/README.md

-# LegalRAG Tools
+# LegalRAG Tools - Enhanced Multi-Aspect Generation System

-## 4 Essential Tools for LegalRAG System Setup
+## 5 Essential Tools for LegalRAG System Setup

 ### Overview

-This directory contains 4 essential tools for setting up and maintaining the LegalRAG system.
-These tools should be run in order for a fresh installation.
+This directory contains 5 essential tools for setting up and maintaining the LegalRAG system, with breakthrough multi-aspect question generation capability.
+Run tools in order for fresh installation.

-> **⚡ Architecture Note**: Tool 2 has been consolidated from 2 separate components into 1 unified tool for simpler architecture.
+> **🚀 NEW**: Tool 5 implements revolutionary multi-aspect multi-persona generation to achieve 30+ questions per document with comprehensive coverage.

 ---